MSeal/managed-service-fixtures/README.md

 # ASGI apps

-`managed_asgi_app` will run an ASGI app (such as a [FastAPI](https://fastapi.tiangolo.com/) or [Starlette](https://www.starlette.io/) app) with `uvicorn` as a managed service.
+`managed-service-fixtures` supports running an ASGI app (such as a [FastAPI](https://fastapi.tiangolo.com/) or [Starlette](https://www.starlette.io/) app) with `uvicorn` as a managed service.
 You may want to use this if:

  - You're using `httpx.AsyncClient` for [async tests](https://fastapi.tiangolo.com/advanced/async-tests/) and need to test websocket endpoints
  - You have a `websockets` application/library and need to spin up a server to test request/responses

-Set an environment variable `TEST_APP_LOCATION` that `uvicorn` will use in its command line invocation.
-For instance, if you want to run a test app defined in `tests/app.py`, set `TEST_APP_LOCATION=tests.app:app` before the `managed_fastapi_app` fixture is invoked.

-All environment variables of the parent pytest process will get passed into the test app at fixture instantiation.
-If you need to set certain environment variables for the app to consume, you can use a session-scoped `autouse=True` fixture to define those before the `managed_asgi_app` fixture starts the app.
+A downside to running an ASGI app in an external process is that you lose breakpoint/debug support in your tests.